Why subscribe?

 Subscribe, and support greater transparency

-The Undue Influence team is independent and small (currently two of us).
-We read hundreds of pages of documents, spend dozens of additional hours searching online, and regularly file Freedom of Information requests, digging for information and joining the dots.
+We read thousands of pages of documents, spend hundreds of additional hours searching online, and regularly file Freedom of Information requests, digging for information and joining the dots.
 Our articles take weeks, sometimes months, to produce.